TheBugHuntersOfMiddleEarth/The-Fellowship-of-the-Code-2026/README.md

 *`Adapt to your project...`*

 Version 0.1:
+- setting up the repository
+- creating artifact and chapter files
+- working on artifact 1
-- setting up the repository, creating and sharing the first artifact
+- creating chapter I of the Red Book and sharing artifact 1